-If the red brake warning lamp illuminates, safely bring the vehicle to a stop, as quickly as possible and seek qualified assistance.
+If the red brake warning indicator illuminates, safely bring the vehicle to a stop as quickly as possible, and seek qualified assistance.

 Never place non-approved floor matting or any other obstructions under the brake pedal.
-This restricts pedal travel and braking efficiency, and may cause a crash.
+This restricts pedal travel and braking efficiency.